Dynamic nanoscale spatial heterogeneity in a perovskite to brownmillerite topotactic phase transformation

-The observed speckle patterns in Fig.~\ref{fig_setup}a, b and d are a consequence of the coherent X-rays used for the measurement.
+The observed speckle patterns in Figs.~\ref{fig_setup}a,~\ref{fig_setup}b, and~\ref{fig_setup}d are a consequence of the coherent X-rays used for the measurement.
 Before the phase transformation, the peak is wide and contains a small number of speckles (Fig.~\ref{fig_setup}a, 240~$^\circ$C), while after the transformation it is narrower and contains too many speckles to be distinguished separately (Fig.~\ref{fig_setup}b, 550~$^\circ$C).
-This is because the width of the peak ($\Delta Q_{FWHM}$ ) is inversely proportional to the average domain size $d_{avg}$, and the number of speckles is approximately the number of domains in the region illuminated by the X-ray beam \cite{bluschke2022imaging}.
-At 240~$^\circ$C, the mean domain size is $d_{avg}\approx$ 60$\pm$5~nm and there are on the order 20 domains in the illuminated region.
+The width of the peak ($\Delta Q_{FWHM}$) is inversely proportional to the average in-plane domain size $d_{avg}$, and the number of speckles is approximately the number of domains in the region illuminated by the \mbox{X-ray} beam \cite{bluschke2022imaging}.
+At 240~$^\circ$C, the mean domain size is \mbox{$d_{avg}\approx$ 60$\pm$5~nm,} and there are on the order of 20 domains in the illuminated region.
 At 550~$^\circ$C, the mean domain size is $d_{avg}\approx$ 55$\pm$5~nm.
-In the dilute case, below the transition temperature, the smallest distance $\Delta Q_{min}$ between the speckles gives the largest distance $d_{max}$ separating domains within the illuminated region, here $\approx$ 300~nm \cite{bluschke2022imaging}.
-Figure~\ref{fig_setup}a and b illustrate the real space domain distribution that can lead to the observed Bragg peaks.
-Importantly, below the transition temperature, the ratio of the number of speckles times their mean dimension and the beam spot size gives a measure of the percentage of the sample in the brownmillerite phase, approximately 0.2\% at 240~$^\circ$C. While no 2D diffraction data were recorded for the BM phase at $T\leq240~^\circ$C, the XRD data shown on the right inset of Fig.~\ref{fig_setup}c show that a small amount of the BM phase existed in the as-grown sample.
+In the dilute case, below the transition temperature, the smallest \mbox{distance $\Delta Q_{min}$} between the speckles gives the largest distance $d_{max}$ separating domains within the illuminated region, \mbox{here $\approx$ 300~nm \cite{bluschke2022imaging}.} Figs.~\ref{fig_setup}a and~\ref{fig_setup}b illustrate the real-space domain distributions that can lead to the observed Bragg peaks.
+Importantly, below the transition temperature, the ratio of the number of speckles times their mean dimension and the beam spot size gives a measure of the percentage of the sample in the BM phase, approximately 0.2\% at 240~$^\circ$C. While no 2D diffraction data were recorded for the BM phase at $T\leq240~^\circ$C, the XRD data shown on the right inset of Fig.~\ref{fig_setup}c show that a small amount of the BM phase existed in the as-grown sample.